openhab/openhab-addons/bundles/org.openhab.io.openhabcloud/README.md

 * Open the openHAB web portal and login as an administrator.
 * Click on Settings, followed by Misc (in the Add-ons section)
 * Using the + button on the bottom right you can install the openHAB Cloud Add-on
-* register your session (https://myopenhab.org/) using UUID and Secret identity
+* Register your session (https://myopenhab.org/) using UUID and Secret identity

 ## UUID and Secret